Shirley Ross: Early musical career

 Ross was born in Omaha, Nebraska, the elder of two daughters of Charles Burr Gaunt and Maude C. (née Ellis) Gaunt.
 Growing up in California, she attended Hollywood High School and UCLA, training as a classical pianist.

-By age 14, she was giving radio recitals and made her first vocal recordings at 20 with Gus Arnheims's band.
+By age 14, she was giving radio recitals and made her first vocal recordings at 20 with Gus Arnheim's band.

-Here she attracted the notice of the up-and-coming songwriting duo Rodgers and Hart, who selected her to sell their latest offerings to MGM.
-One song, which was later re-written as "Blue Moon", led to a successful screen test in 1933 and then to a number of small parts in films that included Manhattan Melodrama with Clark Gable and William Powell in which, made up to look black, she sang "The Bad in Every Man," an earlier version of "Blue Moon," in a Harlem nightclub.
+Here she attracted the notice of the up-and-coming songwriting duo Rodgers and Hart, who selected her to sell their latest offerings to the Metro-Goldwyn-Mayer movie studio.
+One song, "Prayer," later rewritten as "Blue Moon", led to a successful screen test in 1933.
+This test, a duet with jazz vocalist Harry Barris, was edited into MGM's musical-comedy short subject Gentlemen of Polish (1934), starring the comedy team of Al Shaw and Sam Lee.

+MGM cast Ross in a number of small parts in films that included Manhattan Melodrama with Clark Gable and William Powell in which, made up to look black, she sang "The Bad in Every Man," an earlier version of "Blue Moon," in a Harlem nightclub.

 Paramount

 In 1936, MGM loaned her to Paramount, and she was paired with Ray Milland in The Big Broadcast of 1937.
-Although this was officially a leading role, the Big Broadcast format included a busy programme of musical comedy sketches with big-name performers who somewhat overshadowed her.
-But one press review declared that she had ‘one of the sweetest voices of any actress on the screen’ and predicted a big future for her.
+The Big Broadcast format emphasized musical numbers and comedy sketches with big-name performers who somewhat overshadowed her.
+However, she acquitted herself nicely as a flippant, all-night disc jockey, and delivered the scripted dialogue naturally.
+One press review declared that she had "one of the sweetest voices of any actress on the screen"’ and predicted a big future for her.
 Paramount signed her to a five-year contract; meanwhile her introduction to the songwriting team of Leo Robin and Ralph Rainger would prove significant.